federgraph/trimm-420-data-format-delphi/README.md

 Note that I added the `dproj` and the `res` file of the test project to `.gitignore`.
 You need to recreate private versions of those (use new empty app).

-In your dproj file, check that configuration of `output dir` and `output dir for units` in project options for Delphi-Compiler on all targets is set to the default of
+Check that configuration of `output dir` and `output dir for units` in project options for Delphi-Compiler on all targets is set to the default of
 ```
 .\$(Platform)\$(Config)
 ```